 The Sphynx produces a lot of ear wax and it’s ears need to be cleaned several times a week.
 Since there is no hair to collect the wax it can leak out and stain furniture and fabric surfaces at times.

 Nail clippers can be picked up at your local veterinarian or pet store.
 Or you may prefer to let a professional handle the task at a cat spa or grooming service.
 Your fancy cat deserves the best.
 Did we mention the Sphynx is considered a high-maintenance cat?
-Don’t let that scare you to exploring this option though.
-They are also sweet, energetic and absolutely adorable!
+Don’t let that scare you into exploring this option, though.
+They are also sweet, energetic, and adorable!

 The Sphynx cat has a playful nature and will love having a collection of toys to cuddle, chase and chew.
 Cat nip toys are always a treat.
 The pet toy market is endless and a cat can’t have enough toys to play with.

 Since they don’t have fur, Sphynx cats feel cold.
 Plenty of warm bedding is essential.
 Of course, you might make an excellent place for your cat to sleep, only to find it prefers to be curled up on your lap or bed.
 The kindest owners ensure the cat has its blanket at its favorite nap spots – on your bed, the sofa, and the many other places it might claim as its own.

 Adopting a hairless cat is quite the celebration!
 Finding Sphynx accessories to decorate your home will be a common theme before you know it.
 We love these throw pillows!
 Any of them are available on Amazon by clicking the image.